 Let’s learn what a growth mindset is and how you can develop a proper mindset to achieve success.

 A growth mindset is a way of thinking in which an individual thinks that skills and intelligence are developed — people who are good at something are good because they built that ability, and people who aren’t good at something is because they haven’t put in any effort.

-This idea of “Mindset” has been pushed over by a Stanford professor of psychology and the author of a bestselling book, “Mindset: The New Psychology of Success” Carol S. Dweck.
-According to Carol Dweck,
+This idea of “Mindset” has been pushed over by a Stanford professor of psychology and the author of a bestselling book, “Mindset: The New Psychology of Success” Carol Dweck.

 “A growth mindset is based on the belief that your basic qualities are things you can cultivate through your efforts.”

 People with a growth mindset always believe that skills are built and not born.
 People with such a mindset always try to never give up because they know they can learn and grow.

 There are many big successful CEOs who believe in the power of growth mindset.

 Satya Nadella, CEO of Microsoft himself, believes in a growth mindset; he had repeatedly credited Dweck’s “Growth Mindset” as inspiration for Microsoft’s culture change.